reasonml/reason-react/website/README.md

 ## Translations

 The entire site can be translated via the [Crowdin project](https://crowdin.com/project/reason-react).
 This repo only has the canonical english documentation.
-Don't manually editor things in `i18n/`.
+Don't manually edit things in `i18n/`.

-For repo maintainers: to have the new translated strings appear in prod, run `yarn crowin-upload`.
-This assumes you have `crowdin` installed, through https://support.crowdin.com/cli-tool/.

 ## Debugging